2019 Beach Soccer World Cup: Draw Pairs Nigeria with Brazil, Oman and Portugal | Goal.com

 Brazil denied the two-time African champions a place in the semi-final after winning 10-8 after extra-time in Italy 2011.

-Coach Audu Adamu’s men will begin their quest for glory when they take on 2015 world champion Portugal in their opening fixture on November 22.
+Coach Audu Adamu’s men will begin their quest for glory when they take on 2015 winners Portugal on November 22.

 Oman will be up next two days later before they try Brazil for size on November 26.